pts/pdfsizeopt/README.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 These instructions should work on Macs with macOS Catalina 10.15 or newer
 (including macOS Ventura 13), having a 64-bit ARM processor (Apple Silicon)
-or a 64-bit Intel x86 processor, but they are currently untested.
-If you have
+or a 64-bit Intel x86 processor.
+If you have an older Mac running Mac OS X
-an older Mac running Mac OS X Leopard 10.5 -- macOS Mojave 10.14, follow the
+Leopard 10.5 -- macOS Mojave 10.14, follow the section ``Installation
-section ``Installaction instructions and usage on older macOS'' instead.
-The
+instructions and usage on older macOS'' instead.
+The programs are compiled
-programs are compiled for 64-bit Intel x86 (x86_64, amd64) processors, and
+for 64-bit Intel x86 (x86_64, amd64) processors, and they work on 64-bit ARM
-they work on 64-bit ARM processors as well, using the Rosetta 2 emulation in
+processors as well, using the Rosetta 2 emulation in macOS.
-macOS.

 These instructions are not tested yet.
 See
 https://github.com/pts/pdfsizeopt/issues/154 for progress updates.